 - Knowledge level of local investigative researchers.

-- Lack of centralised information resources and databases; and
+- Lack of centralized information resources and databases; and

 - The proliferation of multicultural environments that are particularly influenced by locals who vastly differ in their approaches to investigative screening and public record searches, particularly with information collected via database sources.